What is NX-Writer?

 1. In the Manuscript Explorer (left sidebar), you'll see an empty manuscript

-2. Click the "+" button or right-click and select "New Chapter"
+2. Click the "+ Add Chapter" button or right-click and select "New Chapter"

 3. Enter a name like "Chapter 1: The Beginning"